cvs-health/testaro/README.md

   }
 ```

 The reason for this is that the Tenon API operates asynchronously.
 You ask it to perform a test, and it puts your request into a queue.
 To learn whether Tenon has completed your test, you make a status request.
 You can continue making status requests until Tenon replies that your test has been completed.
 Then you submit a request for the test result, and Tenon replies with the result.
-(As of May 2022, status requests were observed to misreport still-running tests as completed.
+(As of May 2022, however, status requests were observed to misreport still-running tests as completed.
 The `tenon` test works around that by requesting only the result and using the response to determine whether the tests have been completed.)

 Tenon says that tests are typically completed in 3 to 6 seconds but that the latency can be longer, depending on demand.